February 4, 2018, San Jose, Costa Rica

 Can you imagine us years from today, sharing a park bench quietly?

-How terribly strange to be seventy.
-(Simon and Garfunkel, 1968).
+How Terribly strange to be seventy.
+(Simon and Garfunkel, 1968)

 We do not search until we need.
-"Time it was, and what a time it was, it was, a time of innocence, a time of confidences."
+"Time it was and what a time it was, a time of innocence, a time of confidences".

-When I first heard the song "Old Friends/Bookends", things were very different.
+When I first heard the song "Old Friends/Bookend", things were very different.
 I was young, my older relatives were alive and well, I was training in Kyokushin Karate and was at my physical peak.
 A young man with a bright future.
 When I would hear this song, I would think of my dear wonderful aunts, Esther and Sylvia Katz.
 I thought of them...how terribly strange to be seventy.

-Update November 2018: Old friends, I think of my old friend Robert Saray, 37 years of friendship.
+Update: November 2018.
+Old Friends, I think of my old friend, Robert Saray, 37 years of friendship.
 Every trip to Los Angeles was a time to get together, to hang out as we did in our college days, have some coffee, do some shopping.

 Old friends, among heroes; we age, but that does not mean we lose our ability.
 We simply adjust and adapt.